Website Preloader

 8. Sound Design — Royalty-free Music or Custom Sound Design?

-Music is absolutely critical to any production because it significantly influences the viewer’s emotional reaction.
-There are a few approaches we can take when it comes to music.
+Music is critical to any production because it heavily influences the viewer’s emotional response.
+It also, keeps your attention when there are moments when the voice needs a bit of a pause.
+There are a few directions we can take here, depending on the needs of the project.

 Royalty-Free Music

-The most common and cost-efficient option is using royalty-free stock music.
-This service comes with every animation we produce.
-For most productions, stock music is the perfect solution because it’s more affordable than custom sound design, and there is no shortage of options to choose from.
-Quite frankly, some great licensed compositions can enhance any project.
-We also add some flourishes to every project on top of the composition to accentuate important parts or scene changes in the animation.
+The most common and cost-efficient option is royalty-free stock music.
+This comes with every animation we produce.
+For many projects, it’s the perfect solution because it’s more affordable than custom sound design and still offers plenty of strong options.
+We also add flourishes and accents to help emphasize important moments and transitions in the animation.

 Custom Sound Design

 Another option is a custom score for your motion graphics project.
-A custom sound design can add another layer of dimension to your project and take it to the next level.
-And of course, custom music will be completely unique to your brand but it comes with added costs.
+Custom sound design adds another layer of depth and can take the final piece to the next level.
+It also gives you something that feels completely unique to your brand—but it does come with added costs.

-Simply put, the sound design gives more weight to what’s happening on-screen by reinforcing or influencing certain emotions.
-It will take a scene from serious to solemn or from clever to thought-provoking.
+Simply put, sound design gives more weight to what’s happening on screen by reinforcing or shaping emotion.
+It can shift a scene from serious to solemn, or from clever to thought-provoking.

-We posted two animations, one with a basic royalty-free track and the other was a full score created by our sound designer.
+We’ve shared examples before where one animation uses a basic royalty-free track and another uses a full score created by our sound designer.
+The difference can be dramatic.

-Of course, don’t expect to be able to license Billboard hits.
-Unfortunately, the new Ariana Grande hit song is probably out of the question.
+Of course, don’t expect to license Billboard hits.
+Unfortunately, that new Ariana Grande track is probably out of the question financially.

 graphic of a motion graphic screen coming out of a box with text: motion graphics process step 9 final delivery

 We’re almost there.
-The finish line is so close!
+The finish line is close.

 graphic of different ways to share content with text: motion graphics process step 10 distribution